sepo27/react-redux-app/WORKFLOW.md

 ### Reducers
 - fn / file name always has `Reducer` suffix

-## Data flow
-- all state is stored in redux only (not in react state)
-- possible exceptions: `TODO`

-### Typical flow for creating a feature
-- design state with flow types
-- add action (flow type / type / creator)
-- write corresponding reducer using an action
-- write test for reducer and make sure it passes
-- implement ui Component dispatching an action
-- verify data flow is correct
-  - update reducer / test if needed
-- write integration test if needed
-- apply Component styles

 ## Styling
 Styling is done with the use of [css modules](https://github.com/css-modules/css-modules) and [sass](http://sass-lang.com/).